 3. Detection tests in advanced stages

-- Biopsy of the omentum.
+- A biopsy of the omentum.

 Possible treatments for ovarian cancer

-There are two ways to give chemotherapy: intravenously or applied directly to the abdomen.
+Overall, pharmaceutical treatments for ovarian cancer have less side effects than other chemotherapy medications.
+There are two ways to give chemotherapy: intravenously or directly to the abdomen.

 According to recent studies, the intraperitoneal administration significantly increases survival.